Alle1307/micropython-st7565/README.md

 It is assumed the RP Pico is connected to a host PC (desktop, laptop or Raspberry Pi) through USB with the Thonny IDE application installed on the host PC  and initiated through the Thonny IDE.
 Other IDE’s work but have not been tested.

+On the bottom line at the right there is a remark showing which environment it is using.
+It should read Micropython (Raspberry Pi Pico), if not click on this line and select the correct environment.

 Setting up a working system is therefor rather easy and can be done in some simple steps.

 ## **Step 1 Wiring**
 Connect the flat cable to the adapter board, which has the following layout and connect this board in turn to a RP Pico.
 Note that the numbering on this board is confusing and the correct numbering is on other side of the board!